 Even if your bedroom is a private space, your landlord will still need to see it during a routine inspection.
 Tenants tend to overlook cleaning the bedroom because this is where most personal items are stored.
 Unfortunately, this can lead to a pile-up of dirt and clutter.

 A presentable and clean-smelling bedroom will definitely earn you lease renewal points with your property manager.
 When cleaning bedrooms, start from the top then work your way down to the bottom.

 - Remove dust and cobwebs from ceiling fans, light fixtures, and wall hangings.
 Take care not to damage any delicate electrical wirings.

-- Wipe the top surface of wardrobes, shelves, and cabinets with microfibre cloth.
+- Wipe the top surfaces of wardrobes, shelves, and cabinets with microfibre cloth.